Port of Los Angeles: History

 In 1912 the Southern Pacific Railroad completed its first major wharf at the port.
 During the 1920s, the port surpassed San Francisco as the West Coast's busiest seaport.
 In the early 1930s, a massive expansion of the port was undertaken with the construction of a breakwater three miles out and over two miles in length.
 In addition to the construction of this outer breakwater, an inner breakwater was built off Terminal Island with docks for seagoing ships and smaller docks built at Long Beach.
 It was this improved harbor that hosted the sailing events for the 1932 Summer Olympics.

 During World War II, the port was primarily used for shipbuilding, employing more than 90,000 people.
 In 1959, Matson Navigation Company's Hawaiian Merchant delivered 20 containers to the port, beginning the port's shift to containerization.
 The opening of the Vincent Thomas Bridge in 1963 greatly improved access to Terminal Island and allowed increased traffic and further expansion of the port.
 In 1985, the port handled one million containers in a year for the first time.
 During the 2002 West Coast port labor lockout, the port had a large backlog of ships waiting to be unloaded at any given time.
 In 2000, the Pier 400 Dredging and Landfill Program, the largest such project in America, was completed.
 By 2013, more than half a million containers were moving through the Port every month.

-Many analysts believe that the port's traffic may have exceeded its physical capacity as well as the capacity of local freeway and railroad systems.
-The chronic congestion at the port caused ripple effects throughout the American economy, such as disrupting just-in-time inventory practices at many companies.